8.1 Student Success Center

 The goal of the Student Success Center is to facilitate the academic progress of all students.
 Students who need academic assistance are aided through a variety of services designed to increase their chances for success.
 Advanced students have the opportunity to develop mentoring and teaching skills and to enhance their study techniques prior to entering either graduate/professional school or the job market.

-The Student Success Center offers peer tutoring, academic advising for undeclared students, guided study sessions, and individual academic counseling.
-Group workshops are scheduled on a variety of topics, such as test taking, note taking, and time management.
-The Student Success Center maintains a library of study guides, study skills books, computer tutorials, video tutorials, and handouts that offer instruction in effective learning and study strategies.
-Students receive individualized instruction in the utilization of computer tutorials and the implementation of newly-acquired study techniques.
+The Student Success Center offers peer tutoring, supplemental instruction, academic advising for undeclared students, guided study sessions, individual academic counseling, and proctoring services.
+Group workshops are scheduled as needed on a variety of topics, such as test taking, note taking, and time management.
+Support is also provided for students placed on academic probation and suspension through the Academic Recovery course and the Turning Point Program (see Section 7.11).

 8.2 First-Year Program